HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

 ## Custom Attributes\Variable Files  ##
 ________________________________________

-Each Ansible play in the tasks folder has a variable file.
-This variable file needs to be edited by the installer according to the installerâ€™s environment.
+This variable file needs to be edited by the installer according to the installer’s environment.

-**group_vars/OSEv3**

-This file will be used during OpenShift installation and contains OpenShift related variables.

-**tasks/Ovirt-template/vars-template.yaml**
+In the root of the repository, the hosts file is the ansible inventory file and the vault_pass.yml is an encrypted file used to store senstive variables.
+The variable specified in these files must be modified to reflect the customers environment.
+**hosts**
+**vault_pass**

+Each Ansible play has a variable file in its respective role directory "/<roles/role name>/vars/main.yml.

+The rhhi role's variable file will be used to configure and prepare the RHVH hosts for the Red Hat Hyperconverged Infrastructure installation.

+**roles/rhhi/vars/main.yml**

-This file contains variables for the deploy-template.yaml play which creates the VM template.
-This file should contain RHV-M related information, template details and the RedHat download sites URL for Red Hat Enterprise Linux 7.5 KVM Guest Image.
+The deploy-template role's variable file will be used to configure template details and the RedHat download sites URL for Red Hat Enterprise Linux 7.5 KVM Guest Image.

-**tasks/Ovirt-VM-Deploy/vars-vm.yaml**
+**roles/vars/deploy-template/vars/main.yml**

-This files contains RHV-M related information and details about the virtual machines required for OpenShift Installation.
-The alignment of the details in the VMS and load balancers sections is important and should be maintained as per the file.
+The deploy-vm role's variable file will be used to provide information and details about the virtual machines required for OpenShift Installation.

-**tasks/Host-Preparation/vars-hosts.yaml**

-The file host-prepare.yaml uses this variable file to configure the hosts for OpenShift installation.
-This file contains the path to the second disk for the physical worker nodes for configuring Docker local storage as well as RedHat subscription repo pool IDs for physical and virtual machines.
+**roles/deploy-vm/vars/main.yml**

+The host-prepare role's variable file will be used to configure the virtual machines for the OpenShift installation.

+**roles/host-prepare/vars/main.yml**

 ________________________________________
 ## How to use ##